Quickly Change Fills and Strokes

 I like to work efficiently, so I get a little annoyed when something slows me down in Illustrator.
-Have you ever been cruising right along and accidently added a color to the Stroke of an object when you meant to add it to the Fill?
+Have you ever been cruising right along and accidentally added a color to the Stroke of an object when you meant to add it to the Fill?
 Now you have to go back and do it all over again, wasting time.
-Luckily, there are a few useful keyboard shortcuts to help with Fills and Strokes.
+Luckily, there are a few useful keyboard shortcuts to help change Fills and Strokes in Adobe Illustrator.

-Below are some Fill and Stroke functions, with the keyboard shortcuts following in parenthesis.
+Below are some Fill and Stroke functions, with the keyboard shortcuts following in parentheses.
 These functions can also be accessed on the bottom of the Tools Panel, but not as quickly as using the shortcuts.
+Get ready to learn how to change Fills and Strokes in Adobe Illustrator!

 Default Stroke and Fill (d)